-On December 1, 2021, one of the Company's wholly owned subsidiaries completed its acquisition of the assets of Küto Comptoir à Tartares, a fast-growing chain of tartare restaurants operating in the province of Quebec, for a total cash consideration of \$9.0 million plus a deferred contingent consideration based on royalties and retail sales.
-There are currently 31 franchised Küto Comptoir à Tartares restaurants in operation.
+On December 1, 2021, one of the Company's wholly owned subsidiaries completed the acquisition of the assets of Küto Comptoir à Tartares, a fast-growing chain of tartare restaurants operating in the province of Quebec, for a total cash consideration of \$9.0 million plus a deferred contingent consideration of \$3.5 million.
+At closing, there were 31 franchised Küto Comptoir à Tartares restaurants in operation.